-The band reached a non-exclusive, verbal agreement with Jan Winterfeld and in April 2016, Pluswelt, booked Empathy Test to perform two shows in support of German Synth Pop veterans De/Vision in Leipzig and Berlin.
+The band reached an agreement with Jan Winterfeld and in April 2016, Pluswelt booked Empathy Test to perform two shows in support of German Synth Pop veterans De/Vision in Leipzig and Berlin.
 Over the course of the year, the band also supported LCMDF (Sweden) and Avec Sans (UK) in London.

-To coincide with their first European tour opening for Mesh (UK), Empathy Test self-released a new double a-side single, Demons / Seeing Stars, in September 2016, which featured two of their most popular tracks to date.
-Released via digital, CD and 7” vinyl picture disc, the band sold the entire run of 500 CDs and 300 picture discs.
+To coincide with their first European tour opening for Mesh (UK), Empathy Test self-released a new double a-side single, Demons / Seeing Stars, in September 2016, which featured two of what would become their most popular tracks to date.
+Released via digital, CD and on (7” picture disc) vinyl for the first time, the band quickly sold the entire run of 500 CDs and 300 picture discs.
 Demons was ‘Track of the Day’ on XS Noize, who described it as “a stunning coupling of Relf’s ethereal atmospherics on synth and Howlett’s distinctive, perfect aching vocal”.

 The band rounded off 2016 with three German shows; two in support of VNV Nation and a second headline show at Reithalle Strasse E in Dresden.
 VNV Nation’s frontman Ronan Harris described Empathy Test as “the solution to most of the world’s problems” as shown here in Empathy Test's December 2016 video tour diary.

 In January 2017, Empathy Test performed at Planet Myer Day in Leipzig, Germany, and in Denmark (a support slot for Mesh) and Sweden (Electronic Winter Festival) for the first time.
 In February 2017, Empathy Test released a second single, By My Side.
-The b-side, Vampire Town, premiered on The Line of Best Fit, who said it “wouldn’t sound out of place snaking into the soundtrack of Netflix series Stranger Things”.
+The b-side, Vampire Town, proved more popular than the A-side, and premiered on The Line of Best Fit, who said it “wouldn’t sound out of place snaking into the soundtrack of Netflix series Stranger Things”.